captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 ## FROG:

-NOW WE GO<br>
-WHERE IT'S STEEPER
+NOW WE GO WHERE IT'S STEEPER<br>
+AND THE SNOW SOMEWHAT DEEPER

 ---

-AND THE SNOW
-SOMEWHAT DEEPER <br>
 DOWN THE HILL

 ---

 class: blue
 ## TOAD:
-Is it safe Frog?
+Is it safe, Frog?

 ---

 ## FROG:
-Absolutely Toad.
+Absolutely, Toad.

 ---